-Sometimes it may not be so good to be one of the most beautiful women in the world, a famous actress who was a four-time Emmy Award nominee and six-time Golden Globe Award nominee and was ranked by TV Guide as "One of the 50 Greatest TV stars of All-Time".
+It may not be so good to be one of the most beautiful women in the world, a famous actress who was a four-time Emmy Award nominee and six-time Golden Globe Award nominee and who was ranked by TV Guide as "One of the 50 Greatest TV stars of All-Time".
 Beautiful, famous women often attract handsome promiscuous men who share their acquired and often incurable infections.
+At age 62, Fawcett died of anal cancer which, like cervical cancer, is caused by HPV viruses that are almost always acquired through sexual contact.

 Her face was her fortune and she was immediately hired to appear in commercials for large advertisers such as Noxzema, Mercury automobiles and Beautyrest mattresses.
 Her beauty quickly led to roles in television and the movies.
 In 1976 she became the star of the "Charlie's Angels" television series and women all over the world imitated her "Farrah hairstyle".